Thai court disbands political party for nominating princess

-BANGKOK (AP) — Thailand’s Constitutional Court has ordered the dissolution of a major political party ahead of this month’s general election because it nominated a member of the royal family to be its candidate for prime minister.
+BANGKOK (AP) — Thailand’s Constitutional Court on Thursday ordered the dissolution of a major political party ahead of this month’s general election because it nominated a member of the royal family to be its candidate for prime minister.

 The Thai Raksa Chart Party on Feb.
 8 nominated Princess Ubolratana Mahidol as its candidate for the March 24 polls.
 However, her brother King Maha Vajiralongkorn later that day issued a royal order calling the nomination highly inappropriate and unconstitutional.

-The court’s ruling Thursday also banned members of the party’s executive board from political activity for 10 years.
+The court in its ruling also banned members of the party’s executive board from political activity for 10 years.

-Thai Raksa Chart is aligned with former Prime Minister Thaksin Shinawatra, and its dissolution will hinder efforts by parties loyal to Thaksin to form the next government.
+The decision will raise fresh questions about the fairness of the upcoming election, the first since a military coup toppled the democratically elected government in May 2014.

 Most Read Nation & World Stories